-Located in the southwestern portion of Phase III is the Site, a 10.89 acre, triangular shaped, non-descript, sub-parcel with no remarkable or unique features situated to the north and adjacent to Smokes Creek and west of Phase III-5.
-The mostly rectangular Phase III is approximately 5,500 feet long, averages 1,500 feet wide and is 148.83 acres in size.
-Bisected by Smokes Creek, Phase III is flat, covered with slag fill and remnants of former steel manufacturing buildings and foundations.
-Most of the business park is vegetated with natural grasses, shrubs and poplar trees typical of a primary shrub-young forest ecosystem.
-The entire BSC property is fenced with vehicle access limited to one automatic gate.
+Located at the southernmost portion within Phase III, the site is a 10.92 acre, triangular shaped, sub-parcel with no remarkable features.
+The parcel is flat, covered with slag fill.
+Most of the business park is vegetated with natural grasses, shrubs and poplar trees typical of a primary shrubyoung forest ecosystem.
+Also typical are remnants of former steel manufacturing buildings and foundations.
+The entire BSC site is fenced with vehicle access limited to one automatic gate.